MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-network.md

 </tr>
 <tr class="odd">
 <td>Allow WebSocket protocol</td>
-<td><p>Teams utilizes long-living bidirectional WebSocket connections to efficiently deliver chat updates, call notifications and signaling, presence status changes and other real-time notifications from cloud services to the client.
+<td><p>Teams utilizes long-living bidirectional WebSocket connections to efficiently deliver chat updates, call notifications and signaling, presence status changes, and other real-time notifications from cloud services to the client.
 If establishing WebSocket connections is not possible, a traditional HTTP long-polling transport is used as a fallback, resulting in increased bandwidth and latency.
-Enabling WebSocket traffic is recommended for optimal operation.</p></td>
+We recommend that you enable WebSocket traffic for optimal operation.</p></td>
 </tr>
 </tbody>
 </table>